OSU men's basketball: Newcomers shine in season-opening win

 Bradley made all three foul shots after getting fouled by Silva on a 3-pointer with 1:38 left to cut the margin to five.

-But the Beavers allowed just one point the rest of the way and made five of 6 free throws to get the win.
+But the Beavers allowed just one point the rest of the way and made five of six free throws to get the win.

 OSU’s Ethan Thompson didn’t shoot well — 6 of 17 from the floor — but finished with 15 points, seven rebounds and six assists.
 Lucas and Zach Reichle added 11 points each.